What Is A Shoulder Dislocation?

 treatment options

-The first step to treatment is to place the humerus back into the shoulder socket.
-If it is your first time dislocating your shoulder, we will recommend using a sling to help stabilize the joint, allowing the shoulder to heal on its own.
-Strengthening exercises and/or physical therapy may also be an option.
+The first step in treating a shoulder dislocation is to carefully reposition the humerus back into the shoulder socket.
+If this is your first-time dislocating your shoulder, we typically recommend wearing a sling to stabilize the joint and allow it to heal naturally.
+In many cases, physical therapy and strengthening exercises can help restore stability and prevent future injuries.

 Shoulder dislocations are a common injury, especially among young and active individuals.
 They often result in labral tears, increasing the likelihood of recurrent dislocations.
 While initial dislocations may be treated conservatively with immobilization and monitoring, surgical intervention may become necessary for those with recurring shoulder instability.
 By following preventive measures, such as strengthening exercises, using protective gear, maintaining proper technique, and allowing for gradual progression, individuals can minimize the risk of shoulder dislocations.
 If you suspect a shoulder dislocation or experience recurrent instability, consult with a physician here at Ortho SA for an accurate diagnosis and propper treatment.